 Marijuana scientifically known as cannabis is one the most exciting plants to ever exist in human history.
-It's been known for its many medically healing properties and is also typically associated with recreational (adult) use.
+It’s been known for its many medically healing properties and is also typically associated with recreational (adult) use and has even used for pets.

 Cannabis first shows up in the archeological records around 37 million years ago.
 Ranging from modern-day Kazakhstan to the Eastern Himalayas.
 The plant evolved to make THC as a defense mechanism against plant-eating animals due to its very unpleasant taste and psychoactive effects that all of its potential predators are receptive to.